 Failure to follow this caution may result in product damage.

-DO NOT BURY MORE THAN 36-in (914 mm) OF REFRIGERANT TUBING IN GROUND.
-If any section of tubing is buried, there must be a 6-in (152 mm) vertical rise to the valve connections on the outdoor unit.
+DO NOT BURY MORE THAN 36 IN.
+OF REFRIGERANT TUBING IN GROUND.
+If any section of tubing is buried, there must be a 6 in. vertical rise to the valve connections on the outdoor unit.
 If more than the recommended length is buried, refrigerant may migrate to cooler buried section during extended periods of unit shutdown, causing refrigerant slugging and possible compressor damage at start-up.